WheatonCS/aGoodMystery/step_0_collectTexts/Schöberlein_2016_corpus/README.md

 to:	Mark LeBlanc <leblanc_mark@wheatoncollege.edu>
 date:	Thu, Sep 8, 2016 at 5:24 PM
 subject:Re: poe or not poe?

+Dear  Mark,

+thanks for your kind words about my paper.
+It's actually the result of a graduate seminar I took where we replicated Jockers as well--so of course I'd love to share my data.
+I've attached zip files with the respective texts and comparison corpora.

+...

 I've also recently talked to Jerome McGann, who mentioned a few pieces that appeared in the Broadway Journal under Poe's editorship that I haven't really paid attention to but that he's sure could be Poe's.
 The lists I was basing my selection of possible Poe texts on (from the Poe Society) was apparently a bit dated and there's probably more out there that ought to be tested as well.